OnyxMcQueen/practice-html-and-css/README.md

 ## Breaking Down Your Assets

-Each practice folder contains the following folder and file structure:
+Each practice folder contains the following file structure:

 - `designs/` - These are images of the site or component you're trying to replicate.
 Some problems include active states as well.
 - `images/` - Any images you'll need for the layouts are found in here.